 A homemade version of a feast celebrating sugaring season (i.e. when maple sap is transformed into maple syrup).

-Our “À Table“ series focuses on food, music and traditions from various places in the Francophone world, which is a fun way to connect with friends and practice our spoken French. “À Table” is the mealtime call to come to the dining table.
-We have been hosting friends for these meals around our own table, since 2018, and we share them here so that you can do the same.
+Our weekly À Table“ dinner series gets its name from the mealtime call to the dining table.
+Since 2018, we have invited friends new and old to share a meal focusing on food, music and traditions from various places in the Francophone world.”
+It has proved a fun way to connect with friends and practice our spoken French.
+We share portraits of some of our favorite meals here so that you can do the same.
 Bon Appétit!

 Cabane à Sucre